WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.ICs.IOExpanders.MCP23008.md

 | NuGet package | Not Published |
 | | |

 The **MCP23008** chip is an 8-bit (8 port) digital I/O expander chip that uses I2C to communicate.
-It can be used to add additional digital input and output ports to a Netduino and can be combined with up to 8 MCP23008 chips in total, providing up to 64 additional ports.
+It can be used to add additional digital input and output ports to Meadow and can be combined with up to eight MCP23008 chips in total, providing 64 additional ports.

 MCP23008 is a ubiquitous chip in the hardware world and is the typical interface chip for common I2C LCD backpacks, with the 74595 chip being the typical interface chip for SPI LCD backpacks.